agoldst/dfrtopics/README.md

 There are also some basic visualizations of the words in the corpus, which need various slices of the term-document matrix and the term-document-topic array (computed by functions in `topics_rmallet.R`).

+## A browser

+A very rudimentary topic-browser that runs in the web browser.
+Read the browser README [on the github page for `dfr-analysis/browser`](https://github.com/agoldst/dfr-analysis/tree/master/browser) for more about this *emphatically in-development sub-probject.*

+## A note on licensing

+I have decided to apply the [MIT License](https://github.com/agoldst/dfr-analysis/tree/master/LICENSE) to this repository.
+That means you can pretty much do anything you want with it, provided you attribute stuff by me to me.
+And you can't hold me liable.
+I prefer the spirit of the GNU Public License, but I would like academics who use this code to be able to do so without being obliged to release their source, since that it is not always possible.
+I don't attempt to forbid commercial uses, but I don't welcome them.

 ## Legacy scripts

 ### topics.R